SCOTT-HAMILTON/instantos.github.io/repoinfo.md

 ### [mirror](https://github.com/instantOS/mirror)

-a mirror of all binary packages hosted int the instantOS pacman repo
+a mirror of all binary packages hosted in the instantOS pacman repo

 ### [instantTOOLS](https://github.com/instantOS/instantTOOLS)